Email Sending with Your Safety in Mind

 Regular patching and maintenance

-Mailgun by Sinch's patch management process ensures that all of our systems go through a patch once at least a month.
+Sinch Mailgun's patch management process ensures that all of our systems go through a patch once at least a month.
 Monitoring, alerting, and routine vulnerability scanning occurs to ensure that all product infrastructure runs smoothly after all patches.

 When necessary, Mailgun can patch infrastructure in an expedited manner in response to the disclosure of critical vulnerabilities.